wellyshen/react-cool-starter/README.md

 I will maintain the starter boilerplate and keep all of the technologies on trend.
 Welcome to join me if you want.
 Hope you guys love it 🤩

+> 👀 Looking for a form library?
+Give [React Cool Form](https://react-cool-form.netlify.app) a try!

 > 👻 I'm curious what kind of app that you guys building via this starter?
 Please feel free to [tell me](https://github.com/wellyshen/react-cool-starter/issues/6), let's make some sharing between us.

 [![build status](https://img.shields.io/github/workflow/status/wellyshen/react-cool-starter/CI?style=flat-square)](https://github.com/wellyshen/react-cool-starter/actions?query=workflow%3ACI)